kritzerenkrieg/FastDLX/README.md

 ## Acknowledgments

 - Built with [Avalonia UI](https://avaloniaui.net/)
-- Icon and UI design inspired by modern download managers
+- Thanks to Chujoy for map only update suggestion (v1.1)
 - Thanks to the Counter-Strike: Source community

-## Contact

-- **Project**: FastDLX
-- **Developer**: Kritzerenkrieg

 ---

-**Note**: This is an independent client and is not affiliated with Valve Corporation or Counter-Strike: Source.
+**Note**: This is an independent client and is not affiliated with Valve Corporation.